yadavnishit/Banking-Data-Analytics-Dashboard/README.md

 # Banking Data Analytics Dashboard
 Banking Data Analytics Dashboard: Comprehensive Insights from Transaction Data

-Here’s a professional, polished **README.md** you can use for your GitHub project.
-I’ve written it in a structured, engaging, and professional style so it looks solid to any reviewer or collaborator:

----

 ## 📊 Project Overview
 This project focuses on analyzing a **Banking Dataset** and building an **interactive analytics dashboard** that provides insights into customers, transactions, channels, and currencies.
 The key objective is to transform raw banking data into meaningful visuals for decision-making.